Terry Crook: Club career

 He returned to Wakefield Trinity a year later and played in the second row at Castleford in the BBC2 Floodlit Trophy in September 1979.
 He was now part of the coaching staff and played thirteen games in the 1979–80 season.
 Another game followed in 1980–81 with his final three coming in 1981–82.
 His last ever Wakefield Trinity game was at Whitehaven in a 9–9 draw on 3 January 1982, playing at fullback.

 Drop-goals (field-goals)

 Terry Crook appeared to have scored three drop-goals for Wakefield Trinity, but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored two points, consequently prior to this date drop-goals were often not explicitly documented.
+He kicked a remarkable 60 yard drop goal against Hunslet in 1967.

 County career

 Terry Crook represented Yorkshire in 1977.
 Yorkshire played Lancashire at Castleford on 1 March 1977 when Crook played in the centre.
 Yorkshire won 18–13.

 Coaching career

 When Terry re-signed for Wakefield Trinity in 1979 he joined the coaching set up with responsibility for the Wakefield Trinity Colts team.
 He then moved to Batley, in 1982, as player-coach from June 1982 to November 1984, this was followed by a move to Dewsbury, in April 1987 to December 1988, before moving back to Wakefield Trinity in 1991 to take up the role of coach to Wakefield Trinity's fledgling Academy team.
 He also coached Yorkshire's Academy side in 1991–92.
 He also spent ten years at Stanley Rangers coaching a junior team from Under-9s to Under-17s.